The popular Tymon Park is one of the best parks in Dublin.

 4. Phoenix Park (20-minute drive)

-A bit closer to the city centre, the Phoenix Park is the most famous green space in Dublin.
+A bit closer to the city centre, Phoenix Park is the most famous green space in Dublin.
 As one of the largest public parks in any European capital, it’s home to many of the city’s best attractions.
 From Dublin Zoo to Aras an Uachtarain, you’ll find plenty of things to see as you explore the park.

 FAQs about visiting Tymon Park in Dublin